Council for the Accreditation of Educator Preparation

 - Integrated Social Studies

-- BA and MA: Middle Childhood Education (4-9) and Intervention Specialist
+- ME: Middle Childhood Education (4-9) and Intervention Specialist

 - Language Arts, Mathematics, Science, and Social Studies